 How to Prepare Teens for Taking a Gap Year

 The trend of taking a gap year between high school college didn’t start with former first daughter Malia Obama.
-Recent studies indicate a number of benefits for students who take a gap year between high school and college.
+Recent studies by NYU Steinhardt’s masters in school counseling online indicate a number of benefits for students who take a gap year between high school and college.

 This phenomenon can be traced back to the mid-1960s when students began backpacking through foreign countries, although the practice predates the term.
 Many derided those 1960s “gappers” merely as hippies.
 But a survey earlier this year by TD Ameritrade indicates that 35 percent of graduating high school seniors were at least considering taking a gap year.